Viktor-hash/DrawingPackageSimulation/README.md

 ----------------------------------------------------------------
 ```

-I noticed a space between the diameterH and = as well as diameterV and =.
+**Note**: I noticed a space between the diameterH and = as well as diameterV and =.
 I decided to keep it to match the required output.

+## Further Work

+If more time were available, the following enhancements could be made:

+- Implement a user interface for user input.
+- Add support for additional widgets (e.g., triangles, polygons).
+- Include graphical rendering of the widgets.